chemodun/X4LogWatcher/README.md

 - Real-time log monitoring
 - Filter log entries by regular expressions
 - Multi-tabbed interface for filtering the same log file
+- Enable/disable filters on the fly per each tab
 - Watch not only the exact log file but also the parent directory to reload the log file when new log files are created
 - Support profiles saving and loading - i.e. current tabs with filters
 - Offline mode - i.e. load the log file from disk and parse it
 - Loading default profile on startup
+- Support a "Forced refresh" mode, if by some reason standard Windows file watcher doesn't work

 ## Requirements